 She chose Brandeis IBS to further her expertise in Global Marketing; and in her second year Guelzim discovered a new and unexpected professional path: sports marketing.

-Following graduation in spring 2011, her dream became a reality as she received an offer from adidas Group to manage global marketing campaigns for its Rockport brand.
-Then, in December 2012, she took her talents to Wilson Sporting Goods, crafting brand strategies for both partners and consumers as a global marketing manager for the company’s tennis division.
+Following graduation in 2011, her dream became a reality as she received an offer from adidas Group to manage global marketing campaigns for its Rockport brand.
+Then, in 2012, she took her talents to Wilson Sporting Goods, crafting brand strategies for both partners and consumers as a global marketing manager for the company’s tennis division.